 But those crispy, spicy slices come with a price to your health.
 The highly processed meat slices are full of saturated fat and nitrates.

-These days I usually eat my pizza with lots of vegetables, and some of my Oil Free Vegan Mozzarella Cheese.
+These days I usually eat my pizza with lots of vegetables, and some of my Oil Free Vegan Mozzarella Cheese on a Whole Wheat Pizza Crust.
 A vegetable pizza is delicious!
 But I still sometimes miss the pepperoni.

 There are a couple of vegan pepperoni substitutes on the market.
 While they’re healthier than the meat pepperoni, they still have more processed ingredients than I like.
 So, I decided it was time to make my own.

 My healthier pepperoni has no oil or preservatives, and contains only 1 gram of fat per serving.
 So you can enjoy it without guilt or the health risks of the meat based counterpart.